 Narcotics Anonymous Online Meetings

-Twelve-step fellowships, such as Narcotics Anonymous (NA), are the most widely accessible recovery resources in the U.S.1 Narcotics Anonymous is a support group for individuals recovering from an addiction to drugs.
+Twelve-step fellowships, such as Narcotics Anonymous (NA), are the most widely accessible recovery resources in the U.S.1 Narcotics Anonymous is a support group for individuals recovering from an addiction to drugs, and Narcotics Anonymous online meetings can make that support more accessible.

 In this article: